 - Refresh plans (as necessary) post-close to maintain momentum and reinvigorate team members

-Don’t: Declare victory on Day 1
+Don’t: Declare victory on Day One

 Do: Allocate the necessary focus and attention for completing long-term integration

-SIN 7: NEGLIGENCE
+M&A Risk 7: NEGLIGENCE

 Many assumptions are made during the diligence and integration planning phases with the limitations on information that can be shared.
 As more information is uncovered, some of these assumptions are bound to be invalidated.
 Too often, acquiring companies fall into the trap of not planning for contingencies.
 This may manifest itself in many ways, such as not anticipating the voluntary departure of key resources of the target or relying too much on the revenue projections of the target (i.e., not anticipating potential customer churn as a result of the deal).

 - Identify key resources of the target and develop incentive plans for retention; succession plans should be developed to anticipate voluntary turnover of these resources

 - Identify synergy targets 25%-50% higher than the publicly-announced target to account for the potential shortfall of top-line synergy projects.
 Top-line synergies are often subject to influencing factors outside of the company’s control (i.e., cross-sell synergies);

 - Evaluate the churn risk of key customers pre- and post-close and adjust projections accordingly